bricknet1/phase4project/README.md

 ## Disclaimer

 This was created for entertainment purposes only.
 The creators of this app do not condone criminal activity in any way.
+Do not, under any circumstances, break any laws.